Tucson Theft Lawyer

 Mistaken identity can be a powerful defense in cases where theft is alleged based on eyewitness accounts or surveillance footage.
 Errors in these situations are common, especially in incidents occurring in crowded or poorly lit areas.

-We might be able to argue that the defendant was wrongly identified, by using alibi evidence, inconsistencies in witness testimony, or expert analysis of the surveillance footage to prove our client was not the perpetrator.
+We might be able to argue that the defendant was wrongly identified by using alibi evidence, inconsistencies in witness testimony, or expert analysis of the surveillance footage to prove our client was not the perpetrator.

-Call Our Theft Lawyer Today
+Call Our Experienced Theft Lawyer in Tucson Today

 Law Offices of Patrick Alan Moran, LLC has spent over 20 years fighting for defendants.
 Our founder has also been a Justice of the Peace, giving him unique insights into the legal system and a deeper understanding of what approaches have the best chance of succeeding.
 If you or someone you love is facing theft charges, our office will do all we can on your behalf.